 Norris and Cloud21 worked jointly to train UiPath’s process automation solution to undertake all steps in the current process, allowing all appropriate records in the supplied spreadsheets to generate the appropriate tasks within the PAS.

 Michael Beckett, managing director, Cloud21 said, “Researchers at Imperial College released a report last year that stated NHS trust’s are using at least 21 different electronic medical records systems which are unable to effectively share information.
 This means that the transfer of data from one system to another still heavily relies on manual processes.
-And whilst progress is being made with standards such as FHIR to help solve this challenge, direct data transfers may not always be possible, as with the case at Croyden.
+And whilst progress is being made with standards such as FHIR to help solve this challenge, direct data transfers may not always be possible, as with the case at Croydon.
 We have been watching the development of process automation technologies closely, following its growth in banking.
 If we are to meet the interoperability goals then we should also be considering the role that this technology can play.
-The results achieved at Croyden are very promising and I’d encourage all NHS trusts to take note.”
+The results achieved at Croydon are very promising and I’d encourage all NHS trusts to take note.”

 Norris concluded, “As we continue to look for ways of increasing efficiency without detriment to services, process automation has clearly demonstrated itself as the way forward and shown us a world of possibilities.
 This is certainly an exciting time for us.”